 - Tourist homes are permitted in specific areas that are zoned for that type of use.

-- Owners of tourist homes may use it for short- or long-term rentals (if they have a development permit to operate it as a tourist home), or as a permanent residence.
-If it is used as for rentals, the owner pays a higher property tax.
+- Owners of tourist homes may use it for vacation rentals (if they have a development permit to operate it as a tourist home), for long-term rental, or as a permanent residence.

 - Operators of tourist homes who wish to rent room(s) on a vacation rental website must obtain a business license, and a development permit.